DataDog/documentation/content/en/synthetics/multistep.md

    {{% tab "Request Options" %}}

-   * **Follow redirects**: Tick to have your HTTP test follow up to ten redirects when performing the request.
+   * **Follow redirects**: Tick to have your API test follow up to ten redirects when performing the request.
-   * **Ignore server certificate error**: Tick to have your HTTP test go on with connection even if there are errors when validating the SSL certificate.
+   * **Ignore server certificate error**: Tick to have your API test go on with connection even if there are errors when validating the SSL certificate.
    * **Request headers**: Define headers to add to your HTTP request.
 You can also override the default headers (for example, the `user-agent` header).
    * **Cookies**: Define cookies to add to your HTTP request.
 Set multiple cookies using the format `<COOKIE_NAME1>=<COOKIE_VALUE1>; <COOKIE_NAME2>=<COOKIE_VALUE2>`.